What is the Postbaccalaureate Program?

 I heard that I need to complete clinical observations in order to become a certified speech-language pathologist.
 Can I observe in the UW Speech and Hearing Clinic while I am a Postbac?

 Yes.
 There is a clinical observation requirement of 25 hours for students planning to attend graduate school for speech-language pathology and work as a certified SLP.
-Enrolled Postbac students will have access to the UW Speech & Hearing Clinic to complete all of these required observations.
+Enrolled Postbac students will have opportunity to register for a one credit elective course, SPHSC 495 Guide Observations each quarter, to complete all of these required observations.
 Note that there is no clinical observation requirement for certification in audiology, although completion of audiology observations is strongly recommended for anyone planning to attend graduate school in this field.
 These observations can also be completed in our clinic.
-For more information on observing in the clinic, visit our clinical observations page.
+For more information visit our clinical observations page.

 May I volunteer in the SPHSC Department?